dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

 Entity types are configured using the Fluent API by default.
 Specify `-DataAnnotations` (PMC) or `--data-annotations` (CLI) to instead use data annotations when possible.

-For example, using the Fluent API will scaffold this.
+For example, using the Fluent API will scaffold this:

 ``` csharp
 entity.Property(e => e.Title)